busbud/coding-challenge-native-b/README.md

 - The repo should include 3 screenshots under the /screenshots folder to show the app usage.
 - Change the README.md to explain your solution, the issues, the way you solved them...

+### Explanation Of Solution

+- I open the app with the search parameters shown in labels, since we're hard coding a search: New York to Montreal on July 29th 2017 (I used 2017 even though the instructions say 2016).
+Tapping the "Search!" button pushes a tableViewController onto the navigation controller and the network call is made in viewDidLoad.
+Most of the information we need (Departure/Arrival time and price) are in the departures dictionary, so I parsed that.
+I also saved the origin and destination location IDs, as well as the operator ID, because I parsed dictionaries of locations and operators that I could query with the IDs from "departures".
+Lastly, I took the operator ID so that I could asynchronously load the logo image in the cell, which formats itself.
+In the network call, I pass back the value of "complete" to see if the method call should be recursive to handle more than one results page.
+There's an alertController for when the network call returns an error.
+All of the views are created in Interface Builder with autolayout to support portrait and landscape mode.
+I'd love to talk more about it in person!

+### Challenges And Issues

+- I wasn't sure how you formatted the outbound_date in the path parameter, so I went on Busbud.com and made a booking to see that you did it yyyy-MM-dd.
+- The returned dates were in ISO 8601, which I had to handle so that I could display the date as a readable string in the cell.
+- The URL for the operator logo was also in a format not compatible with NSURL, so I had to divide the string.
+- The IDs of locations came back as NSNumbers instead of strings, so I just had to reformat those to query against an NSDictionary.

 ### Supporting API

 For all these requests, you MUST change the Accept header to: